London Interdisciplinary School: Admissions

-Prospective undergraduate students apply directly to LIS rather than through the university admissions service UCAS.
-Admissions decisions are not focused solely on grades but on each applicant's "background, circumstance and talent", though GCSEs and predicted A-Level grades or equivalent will still be taken into account.
+Prospective undergraduates can apply through the university admissions service UCAS, as well as directly to LIS.
+Admissions to LIS are competitive, and decisions are not focused solely on grades but on each applicant's "background, circumstance and talent", though GCSEs and predicted A-Level grades or equivalent will still be taken into account.
 Every applicant is interviewed by a panel.
 LIS give out conditional, contextual offers which take into account each applicant's starting point in life.

-Status

-LIS was registered at Companies House in 2017.
-An order by the Office for Students, the UK's regulator of higher education, gave LIS the power to award BASc (Hons) degrees in Interdisciplinary Problems and Methods from September 2021 onwards.
-This regulatory approval also allows students to pay fees using the national student loan scheme.
-As a teaching-focused institution, LIS takes part in the Teaching Excellence Framework but not the Research Excellence Framework.